charchit14/Parking-Management-System/README.md

 # About this project
-This project is a 'Parking Management System' where one can perform CRUD operations both in the backend and in the front end.
+This project is a 'Parking Management System' where one can perform CRUD operations both in the backend and in the frontend.
 This project is created using GraphQL, SQLAlchemy, PostgreSQL, Bootstrap, and FastAPI.

 ## How to run this project

 Step 1:
 Install the following packages: